Mountain Goat on the Quandary Peak hiking trail in Breckenridge.

 Quandary Peak on a clear day in the summer.

 Simply put, a “fourteener” is any mountain that exceeds an elevation of 14,000 feet above sea level.
 That’s 4,267.2 meters, 2.6 miles, 46.6 football fields, nine and a half Empire State buildings, 2,089 stacked NBA players … okay, okay, you get it, they’re really tall mountains.
-While Alaska, California and Washington have a few 14ers as well, Colorado comes out on top with 53 across the state.
-This unique geographical feature helps to define Coloradan culture.
+While Alaska, California and Washington have a few 14ers as well, Colorado comes out on top with 58 across the state.
+This unique geographical feature helps define Coloradan culture.
 Ask any local Colorado outdoors enthusiast and they’ll tell you (probably in much more detail than you care to know) about each of the Colorado 14ers they have summited or plan to in the future.

 Quandary Peak